number-25/classletters/content/posts/biology/public_health/cancer_code.md

 structure must address.
 Part one is contained below, you can find part two (here)[]

 I encourage everyone to read the entirety of Jason's "The Cancer Code".
-It's a terrific work of 'popular' scientific writing, it's story is as much about the biology of Cancer as it is about the sociology of biomedical practice and research.
+It's a terrific work of 'popular' scientific writing, as much about the biology of Cancer as it is about the sociology of biomedical practice and research.